Quick Start Guide

 Are bicycles allowed on board?

 Yes, each vessel has bike racks.
 Space may be limited on some departures, so be sure to arrive early.
 We also offer secure bike lockers at many terminals.
 See our Terminals page for details.
+All bikes, including folding bikes, should be stowed in the bike rack area on the aft deck.
+Ask crew members for assistance if necessary.

 What about electric bicycles and scooters?